You can get someone else to vote on your behalf (a proxy) if you cannot go to the polling station in person.

 Alternatively, please contact Electoral Services who can send you a proxy vote cancellation form.

-For more information regarding voting by proxy, please visit The Electoral Commission.
+For more information about voting by proxy, please visit The Electoral Commission.